Skip to content

 Also in Santa Cruz, beautiful Isla Verde is well known for its yoga retreats.
 They have two yoga shalas that hold up to 35 people and, as you would expect, you will have amazing views of the lake and volcanoes.
 And your retreat includes the use of their wood-fired hot tub and sauna as well as all meals, tea and coffee.

-La Iguana Perdida also offers a daily Hatha class and Free Cerveza holds a morning yoga class a couple times a week.
+La Iguana Perdida also offers occasional classes and Free Cerveza holds a morning yoga class a couple times a week.

 For more ideas, check out our full guide to Lake Atitlan Yoga Retreats.